 Dr. Abel Ekiri (vHive Surrey)

-an automated solution for the testing of livestock stool samples.
-In many regions of sub-Saharan Africa where we are
+automated solution for the screening of stool samples.
+In many regions of sub-Saharan Africa, farmers share grazing

 Facing a similar lack of diagnostic professionals we have identified as a key challenge facing many of our customers.

-in stool samples.
-To speed the uptake of this automated diagnostic, we are employing a team of drivers to travel from
+present in stool samples.
+To speed the uptake of this automated diagnostic, we are employing a team of drivers to travel

-at.
-The results of the testing is confidential, and all information contained on the heat map is anonymous.
+The results of the testing are confidential and all information contained on the heat map is anonymous.